 (2) A liquidity reserve fund is available to cover the Class A notes interest, senior expenses and swap payments.
-This liquidity reserve is fully funded at closing at EUR 8.4 million.
-Since the liquidity reserve fund is not be available to cover losses, it does not provide credit support.
+This liquidity reserve is fully funded at closing at €6.0 million.
+Since the liquidity reserve fund will not be available to cover losses, it does not provide credit support.